Global-Conflicts-ArmA/global-conflicts-website/_guides/60mmGuide.md

  5. At this point your gun should laid on the target correctly and ready to fire.

 ## The process
-So you've slotted as a mortar team and now you're out on the frontline, ready to make it rain.
+So you've slotted as a mortar team and now you're out on the frontline, ready to make it rain.<br/>
-Lets go through the process you can/should expect from setting up, calculating, firing, and packing up (2 man crew)
+Lets go through the process you can/should expect from setting up, calculating, firing, and packing up (2 man crew)<br/>

-**Situation:** You've received orders to move to a location where you will be capable of engaging forces in support of the assaulting element.
+**Situation:** You've received orders to move to a location where you will be capable of engaging forces in support of the assaulting element. <br/>

 **Setting up:** The battery/section commander will look for a location which'll provide optimal engagement ranges - Closer the better due to shorter time of flight of rounds, an area which'll also provide ample cover and/or concealment, with escape routes out in-case of an emergency, and ideally flat enough ground.<br/>